Connecting Gaia Sky instances

 Set the desired port to listen to in

-The slave instances should be launched before the master.
-Launch the slave(s) with:
+The replica instances should be launched before the primary.
+Launch the replica(s) with:

-Once the slave(s) have been launched, you can verify that the API is working by
+Once the replica(s) have been launched, you can verify that the API is working by

 http://localhost:13900/api/help with your browser.